 HAND PAPERMAKING RESOURCES

-The following is a list of books and resources I’ve found to be useful for studying traditional and contemporary aspects of hand papermaking including its history, technical (‘how to’) aspects and creative work that has emerged in recent decades.
-This is a work in progress and represents a small sampling of what is available.
+The following is a list of books and resources I’ve found to be useful for studying traditional and contemporary aspects of hand papermaking including its history, technical (‘how to’) aspects and creative innovations that have emerged in recent decades.
+This is a work in progress, representing only a sampling of what is available.
 I welcome suggestions from readers [or publishers].

-Listed in alphabetical order by author and/or editor:
+Listed in alphabetical order by author, curator, and/or editor:

 Japanese Papermaking: Traditions, Tools and Techniques

 Floating World Editions, 2005.
 First edition 1983.
 (317 pages)

 The culmination of Timothy Barrett’s Fulbright research in Japan from 1975-77, this book is essential for anyone wanting to make washi (Japanese-style paper).
 With no experience what-so-ever I was able to figure out how to make paper from the paper mulberry I’d harvested in my yard.
 Lots of information written in an enjoyable conversational style with wonderful details about the culture and traditions Barrett experienced during his time in Japan.

 Appendix One on alternative fibers [by Winifred Lutz] is a gold mine as well.
 Appendixes Two and Three include sample Test Record [blank] template, supplier list, metric conversion chart, additional detailed notes about each chapter, full glossary, bibliography and index.